-A 2013 study tested the effects of eucalyptus oil compared to almond oil on people who had total knee replacements.
+A tested the effects of eucalyptus oil compared to almond oil on people who had total knee replacements.
 The study concluded that after three days, eucalyptus oil significantly lowered pain and inflammation, and also lowered participants’ blood pressure.

 5. Nutmeg oil

 A on animal models tested the use of nutmeg oil for joint swelling and central pain.
 The study successfully proved the anti-inflammatory effects of nutmeg oil and the potential pain-relieving properties.

 6. Ginger oil